billy1380/cv/williamshakour.md

 I also helped with recruitment of members of the technical team and accessing their progress.
 This, for me, was by far the most challenging part of the role.

 ###2011-Present [SPACEHOPPER STUDIOS Ltd.](http://www.spacehopperstudios.com) - Software engineer and co-Director
 I have worked on a few projects mostly related to game development, occasionally picking up web based projects in between.
 I have written code in Objective-C for iOS and C++ (using Cocos2dx) as well as Java (using libgdx).
-Titles include Hollywood hospital, commissioned and written for Zed, Ka-Bloom, commissioned and written for the BBC and SPACEHOPPER STUDIOS’ very own title [Delta-V](http://www.deltavgame.com) which is available on Android and iOS.
+Titles include Hollywood hospital (iOS), commissioned and written for Zed, Ka-Bloom (iOS and Android), commissioned and written for the BBC and SPACEHOPPER STUDIOS’ very own title [Delta-V](http://www.deltavgame.com) (iOS and Android).
 In the process of developing these titles I have coded a few tools to help aid level design, optimising assets among others (ask for details).
 I also designed and developed the cloud saving and scores services that Delta-V uses to keep track of player progress, top scores and enable features like ghost racing even when players are offline.

 ###2003-2011 Atos Origin UK Ltd. (now Atos) - Software engineer (junior - senior)
 Worked on various projects related to the transport (rail) industry in various sized teams using a very wide range of technologies on various platforms ranging from servers (including visualisation using MS Virtual Server 2005) to portable devices.
 I later cross trained into Java after which I worked on various web projects for government organisations e.g. DEFRA and the DWP.